 Learn the basic steps to train your own model and dataset using the NPU API.

-Prepare the dataset for our accelerator cards.
+Prepare the model and dataset for our accelerator cards.

 Train a simple ConvNet using Pytorch, Tensorflow 2 and MXNET.